vedph/cadmus-doc/migration/rendering/architecture.md

 - _Figure 1: Cadmus export architecture_

 It all starts from the Cadmus **database**, including items with their parts.
-Some of these parts may represent text (with a text part) or layered text (with a text part and any number of text layer parts).
+Some of these parts may represent text (including a base text part) or layered text (including a base text part and any number of text layer parts).
 Many other parts may well represent non-textual data (e.g. the codicological description of a manuscript).

 When exporting into files, usually the entry point is represented by an **item ID collector**, which collects the IDs of all the matching items in their order.
 This is used to filter and order the items for export; currently, we just have a single [builtin collector](components/collectors).

-Data are thus processed one item after another.
+Data is thus processed one item after another.
 Each item is handled by an **item composer**, which orchestrates all the components used in the rendering pipelines.
 Additionally, a simple data model, the rendering context, is shared across most of the components.
 The general flow is thus:

 1. the item collector provides item IDs filtered and sorted as required.
 2. for each ID, the corresponding item is loaded.
 3. optionally, one or more context suppliers are used to inject from the item additional metadata into the rendering context.
 4. according to the rendering type, textual or non-textual, two different branches are followed.
-Layered texts in fact require a more complex pipeline, because additional logic is required to flatten multiple layers of structured annotations into some target format, like TEI, HTML, etc.
+Layered texts require a more complex pipeline, because additional logic is required to flatten multiple layers of structured annotations into some target format, like TEI, HTML, etc.

 >⚙️ Technically, the item composer (`IItemComposer`) is a very flexible component as rendition requirements vary a lot across projects.
-One or more composers are instantiated by a rendering factory (`CadmusRenderingFactory`), which can instantiate and configure context suppliers, text tree filters, text filters, JSON renderers for each part, text part flatteners, text tree renderers, and item composers themselves.
+One or more composers are created by a rendering factory (`CadmusRenderingFactory`), which can instantiate and configure context suppliers, text tree filters, text filters, JSON renderers for each part, text part flatteners, text tree renderers, and item composers themselves.
 All these components are configured in an external JSON document.
-Then, the logic in each composer can be totally custom and leverage any of these components as required for its purpose; the composer receives a data context including the input item with its parts, and then writes one or more text-based outputs representing its rendition.
-The standard Cadmus API contains this JSON configuration document in its `preview-profile.json` asset file, but does not include a composer because it is used only to preview parts in the UI; anyway, it can be extended per-project to provide full export functionality based on item composers, whether they write to file system, RAM, etc.
+Then, the logic in each composer can be totally custom; the composer receives a data context including the input item with its parts, and then writes one or more text-based outputs representing its rendition.
+The standard Cadmus API contains this JSON configuration document in its `preview-profile.json` asset file, but it does not include a composer because it is used only to preview parts in the UI; anyway, it can be extended per-project to provide full export functionality based on item composers, whether they write to file system, RAM, etc.

 ### Non-Textual